 But it’s not just about making a run at that historic feat.
 It’s about finding a balance and building enough depth so that the added fixtures and heavy travel demands that come with CCL don’t wind up derailing the club’s league campaign and chances at defending their title.

-“We’ve said it publicly, we want to try and win Champions League,” Lagerwey said at Seattle’s end-of-season media availability at Starfire Sports Complex earlier this month.
+“We’ve said it publicly, we want to try and win Champions League,” Lagerwey said at Seattle’s end-of-season media availability at Starfire Sports Complex last month.
 “No one’s ever done that before [from MLS] and it’s going to be really hard and we’re eagerly embracing that challenge.
 I think overall that might make us a little more conservative in our [roster] decision making, just in terms of guys who have been there and done that for us, I think we’ll give them the benefit of the doubt, let’s say.

 “But long-term, we have to look at things like we had the oldest roster in the league and we had the fewest minutes played by players under the age of 23,” he added.
 “So, there has to be balance there as well.”